"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

-"First, that you show me how it works, and I get to borrow it any time I want between now and the end of school," said James.
+"First, that you show me how it works, and I get to borrow it any time I want between now and the end of the year," said James.
 "Second, that when you finish school, it goes to Lily.
-Third, that after Lily, it goes to Teddy for his kids.
+Third, that after Lily, it goes to Teddy, for his kids.
 He has as much right to it as our family does.
 It wasn't fair of Dad to hide it away in a drawer all this time."

 Albus nodded.
 "Yeah.
 OK."

 James grinned.
 "Have fun, little bro.
 And try not to get into too much trouble."
-He ruffled Albus's hair and headed back to the Gryffindor table.
+He ruffled Albus's hair and headed back to the Gryffindor table, whistling.

-"What is it?" asked Morgana, breaking off from quiet conversation with Scorpius.
+"What is it?" asked Morgana curiously, breaking off her quiet conversation with Scorpius.